Will3am13/Robot_Vision_System/Final_Paper.md

 The project addresses several critical ethical considerations throughout its development and implementation.
 Regarding safety, the system incorporates comprehensive safety validation through continuous coordinate checking and range verification for all robot movements.
 Emergency stop capabilities are implemented in software, and detailed user safety protocols govern all operational aspects.

 Environmental impact has been carefully considered in the design process.
-The system is designed to aid in battery recycling efforts, contributing directly to sustainability by enabling efficient sorting of corroded batteries that might otherwise be discarded improperly.
+The system is designed to aid in battery recycling efforts, contributing directly to sustainability by enabling the efficient sorting of corroded batteries that might otherwise be discarded improperly.
 The system employs energy-efficient design principles through the use of the integrated RVC2 processor, which minimizes power consumption compared to separate processing solutions.

 Privacy considerations have been addressed by ensuring the system only processes vision data related to the specific task of battery detection and classification.
 No additional data is collected or stored, and all processing occurs on-device without requiring cloud connectivity, which eliminates potential data exposure concerns.